 STICKING WITH IT

-Quitting lessons is a permanent solution to a temporary program.
+Quitting lessons is a permanent solution to a temporary problem.
 Parents should be objective about lessons because the reasons why students quit lessons prematurely are mostly reactionary and preventable.
 Losing interest is a blanket phrase that covers any number of reasons that are not related to music itself.
 Here are our solutions to some common problems:

 If students complain about going to lessons: 1) Young students may complain about lessons if they are interrupted from "play" to go to lessons.
 Lessons are private, so the thought of going may not be as appealing as going to school or another activity to be with friends.
 2) Sometimes students feel guilt for not practicing.
 Students should not feel they have to make excuses or apologize for not practicing and teachers should not scold students for lack of practice.
 Coming to the lesson is far more beneficial than practicing and attendance is necessary to maintain momentum.
 3) Teachers will normally question if the written homework is not completed.
 Help your student not feel guilty by making sure it is done before coming to the lesson.
 Go to imahovland.com for help.